Colin Ireland: Perry Bradley III

-Ireland met 35-year-old businessman Perry Bradley III at the Coleherne pub.
+On 4 June 1993, Ireland met 35-year-old businessman Perry Bradley III at the Coleherne pub.
 Bradley lived in Kensington and was the son of Texas Democratic Party fundraiser Perry Bradley Jr.

 The two men returned to Bradley's flat, where Ireland suggested that he tie Bradley up; Bradley expressed his displeasure at the idea.
 In order to get Bradley to comply, Ireland told him that he was unable to perform sexually without elements of bondage.
 Bradley hesitantly cooperated and was soon trussed up on his own bed, face down, with a noose around his neck.
 After Ireland had secured Bradley, he demanded money and a PIN under the threat of torture.
 Ireland assured Bradley that he was merely a thief and would leave after stealing Bradley's money.
 After Bradley gave Ireland his PIN, which Ireland later used to steal £200, along with £100 in cash stolen from Bradley's flat, Ireland told him that he should go to sleep, as he wouldn't be leaving his flat for hours.
 Bradley eventually did fall asleep and Ireland momentarily thought of leaving Bradley unharmed.
 Ireland then realised that Bradley could identify him and used the noose, which he had earlier attached around Bradley's neck, to strangle him.
 Before leaving Bradley's flat, he placed a doll on top of the dead man's body.

 Andrew Collier

 Ireland, angered that he had received no publicity even after three murders, killed again within three days.
-He met and courted 33-year-old Andrew Collier, a housing warden, and the pair went to Collier's home in Dalston.
+On 7 June 1993, he met and courted 33-year-old Andrew Collier, a housing warden, and the pair went to Collier's home in Dalston.
 After entering the flat there was a disturbance outside and both men went to the window to investigate.
 Ireland gripped a horizontal metal bar that ran across the window.
 He later forgot to wipe the bar for fingerprints during his usual cleanup phase.
 The police found these prints.

 Once he had tied up his victim on the bed, Ireland again demanded his victim's bank details.
 This time his victim refused to comply.
 After killing Collier's cat, Ireland strangled Collier with a noose.
 He put a condom on Collier's penis and placed the dead cat's mouth over it, and placed the cat's tail into Collier's mouth.
 Ireland was angered at discovering Collier was HIV positive while rummaging through his personal effects looking for bank details.
 He then phoned the police, asking why they had not linked the four murders.
 He left the next morning with £70.

 A suspected reason for his killing of the cat was that after Ireland killed Walker and had left this previous victim's dogs locked in a separate room, he later called anonymously to advise parties to the fact that these dogs were being or had been locked up.
 As a result, the media called the killer an animal lover.
 He strangled the cat to demonstrate that the "animal lover" assumption had been wrong.